 Lawsuits Against PFAS

 First let’s take a look at which lawsuits have been filed against companies who use PFAS.
-Lawsuits against PFAS pertain to four main categories of PFAS: Aqueous Film Forming Foam (AFFFF), food packaging, textiles, and personal care products.
+Lawsuits against PFAS pertain to four main categories of PFAS: Aqueous Film Forming Foam (AFFF), food packaging, textiles, and personal care products.
+As of April 2024, 30 US State Attorney Generals (AGs) have filed lawsuits against PFAS manufacturers for contaminating water supplies and other natural resources.
 Below is a snapshot of each type of PFAS, lawsuits against each type, and which products are affected:

-As of February 2023, there are 3,704 active cases against PFAS manufacturers and their AFFF foams according to the Lawsuit Information Center.
+As of October 2024, there are 9,896 active cases against PFAS manufacturers and their AFFF foams according to the Lawsuit Information Center.
 AFFF, or Aqueous film forming foam, is used to control petroleum-based fires.
 The main industries that use AFFF products include defense, petrochemical, and aerospace.
 A vast majority of the lawsuits in the United States filed against PFAS were filed against AFFF chemicals specifically.
-According to the Lawsuit Information Center, in June of 2023, lawsuits pertaining to water supply and soil contamination are being settled with payments from 3M close to 10 billion USD.
+In June of 2023, lawsuits pertaining to water supply and soil contamination are being settled with payments from 3M close to 10 billion USD.
+This year in April, Tyco Fire Products, one of the companies that manufactured firefighting foam, settled the lawsuits against it for $750 million.

 #2 PFAS in Food Packaging